ck2e14/aesirax/Parsely/README.md

-Aesirax contains a high-performance, zero-dependency DICOM decoder & serialiser - find this under /Parsing.
+Parsely is a high-performance, zero-dependency DICOM decoder & serialiser.
+It'll soon be extensible through plugins.

-Aesirax is a learning repo.
+aesirax is a learning repo.
 Please do not use any code it contains in production.